 Oppressed, inferior, and unequal – for many people, these are the first words that come to mind when thinking about women in Islam.
 These stereotypes confuse Islam with cultural practices and fail to recognize that Islam has empowered women with the most progressive rights since the 7th century.
 In Islam, women are not inferior or unequal to men.
-This brochure presents the actual teachings of Islam regarding the rights, roles, and responsibilities of women, with a special focus on gender equality in Islam.
+This website presents the actual teachings of Islam regarding the rights, roles, and responsibilities of women, with a special focus on gender equality in Islam.

 At a time when female children were buried alive in Arabia and women were considered transferable property, Islam honored women in society by elevating them and protecting them with unprecedented rights.
 Islam gave women the right to education, to marry someone of their choice, to retain their identity after marriage, to divorce, to work, to own and sell property, to seek protection by the law, to vote, and to participate in civic and political engagement.

 In 610 C.E., God began to reveal the message of Islam to Prophet Muhammad, peace be upon him (pbuh), in Mecca.
 Muhammad (pbuh) called people towards the belief in one God and encouraged them to be just and merciful to one another.
 In reforming the pagan Arab society, he particularly transformed their mindset regarding the treatment of women.
 Islam abolished the practice of killing female children and raised the stature of women in society to one of dignity, esteem, and privilege.